What is a macular hole?

 Surgery for macular hole can be under general or local anaesthetic (usually with some sedation) as a day case procedure.
 It involves creating three very small incisions in the sclera (white of the eye) at the front of the eye and all instruments are inserted through these small incisions.
 The operation usually takes about 1 hours.
-When the combined operation occurs (cataract removal as well as vitrectomy) drops have to be placed onto the eye every 2 hours during the day for the first 2 days then 4 times a day for one month.
-I normally phone my patients on the first day after surgery and perform a review about 3 weeks after surgery when usually the gas bubble has shrunk sufficiently to enable a view of the central macula area.
+When the combined operation occurs (cataract removal as well as vitrectomy) drops have to be placed onto the eye every 2 hours during the day for the first 2 days then 4 times a day for approximately one month.
+I normally phone my patients on the first day after surgery and perform a review about 3 weeks after surgery when the gas bubble has shrunk sufficiently to enable a view of the central macula area.
 An assessment by the optician occurs about 3 months following surgery.

 Patients with macular hole complain of blurring and distortion of central vision.
 The operation has a 9 out of 10 chance of successfully closing the hole.
-The central retina (macula) is the most sophisticated piece of tissue in the body and it is not surprising that despite successful closure of the hole it is rare that the vision completely returns to normal.
+The central retina (macula) is the most sophisticated piece of tissue in the body and it is not surprising that despite successful anatomical closure of the hole it is rare that the vision completely returns to normal.
 The aim of surgery is to improve rather than cure your symptoms and most patients notice a significant improvement in vision and a reduction in distortion but may be aware of a slight visual disturbance remaining.
 Most of the improvement in vision occurs within the first few months following surgery but sometimes things can continue to gradually improve many months after surgery.

 Problems we can help with